fallen-icarus/cardano-loans/README.md

 -- | A type synonym for an asset's full name. type Asset = (CurrencySymbol,TokenName)

--- | The penalty to apply whenever the minimum payment is not met in a given compounding period. data Penalty
+-- | The penalty to apply whenever the minimum payment is not met in a given loan epoch. data Penalty
   = NoPenalty
   | FixedFee Integer